AmbroseT/temp/PA2_template.md

 sumHarm <- popHarm$FATALITIES + popHarm$INJURIES
 sumHarm <- cbind(popHarm, sumHarm)

-## aggregate population health by sum into a new data set, aggregateHarm
+## aggregate population harm by sum into a new data set, aggregateHarm
 aggregateHarm <- aggregate(. ~ EVTYPE, data = sumHarm, FUN = sum)

 # Order the data set by the most damaging event type into a new data set, harmOrdered